Skip to Content

 Charging Subsequent Cycles

-Subscriptions don’t auto-charge on a schedule — your scheduler decides when to call the API.
+Subscriptions don’t auto-charge on a schedule.
+Your scheduler decides when to call the API.
 For each cycle, sign a charge with your private key and POST it:

 charge.js

-import { signCharge } from '@exodus/checkout-signer'
+import { signCharge } from '@exodus/checkout-signer/evm'

-const sub = await fetch(`https://checkout.exodus.com/subscriptions/${subscriptionId}`, {
+const sub = await fetch(`https://checkout-api.exodus-int.com/subscriptions/${subscriptionId}`, {

 }).then((r) => r.json())